Yakima-Teng/html5-cli/README.md

 Then you can use `h5` or `html5` command in your terminal to create a new project.

-### Create a new project
+## Create a new project

 ```bash
 # replace <project-name> with actually project name (you can also use `html5` in place of `h5`, there two commands are the same)
 h5 init <project-name>
 ```

-## Features
+Then you will be prompted to choose a template you want to use.
+Currently, there are two templates.

+### classic template

+This template is raw enough with only some raw html, css and js files.
+No building tools like webpack or vite is used.

+If you want to develop with live reload, you can use the `html5 build` command which is described later.

+### vue3 template

-The boilerplate is out of the box with the following features:
+This template is out of the box with the following features:

 - [x] Vue3 + Vite4
 - [x] TypeScript